 In fact, you can handle whatever life serves up.
-Remember that every step counts.
-(Even the half ones.)
-And if you stumble backward (or have to do that crawling thing we talked about), don’t panic.
+Remember that every step counts – even the half ones.
+And if you stumble backward (or have to do that crawling thing we talked about) don’t panic.
 Pause.
 Breathe.
 Eyes forward.
+Shoulders back.
+Head up.
 Respond.

-Start stepping, My Sister.
+Start stepping, Sister.
 You’ll create momentum, and stuck can’t survive the magic of movement.

 That’s it for the week.
 Please remember that I never want you to blindly take my word for anything.
 Only you know what’s right for you.
 (I just happen to have a few coaching tools that can help you get closer to that wisdom.)
 Give this week’s advice a test drive.
 Once you do, let me know how it goes.
 I love hearing from you!
 There are four ways for us to interact.